connec/monitoring-rs/posts/3-log-collection-part-2-redux.md

 ## Better development using Docker

 We can make our lives a little easier by using [Docker Compose](https://docs.docker.com/compose/).
-Let's create a basic [compose file](https://docs.docker.com/compose/compose-file/) with a shared log volume and three containers:
+Let's create a basic [compose file](https://docs.docker.com/compose/compose-file/) with a shared log volume and three containers (replace `<DOCKER REGISTRY>` with your docker registry/Docker Hub username):

 ```yaml
 # docker-compose.yaml